JaredSchwartz/RuleMiner.jl/docs/src/algorithms/levelwise.md

-# Levelwise
+# LevelWise

-The `levelwise` function implements a levelwise algorithm for mining closed itemsets proposed by Pasquier et al in 1999.
-This algorithm, generates all subsets of the closed itemsets, derives their supports, and then returns the results.
+The `levelwise` function implements the levelwise algorithm for mining closed itemsets proposed by Pasquier et al in 1999.
+This algorithm generates all subsets of the closed itemsets, derives their supports, and then returns the results.
 This particular implementation is designed to take a result datafrom from the various closed itemset mining algorithms in this package as its input.

 ```@docs